Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2017/README.md

 Security groups are applied at the instance level, as opposed to a traditional on-premises firewall that protects at the perimeter.

 #### The Lifecycle of Instances
 __Bootstrapping__
-The process of providing code to be run on an instance at launch is called _bootstrapping__.
+The process of providing code to be run on an instance at launch is called _bootstrapping_.
 One of the parameters when an instance is launched is a string value called _UserData_.
 This string is passed to the operating system to be executed as part of the launch process the first time the instance is booted.
-ON Linux instances this can be shell script, and on Windows instances this can be a batch style scrip r a PowerShell script.
+ON Linux instances this can be shell script, and on Windows instances this can be a batch style scrip or a PowerShell script.
 The script can perform tasks such as:
 * Installing _Chef_ or _Puppet_ and assigning the instance a role as the configuration management software can configure the instance.

-__Tip__: UserData is store with the instance and is not encrypted, so it is important to not include any secret such as password or keys in the UserData.
+__Tip__: UserData is stored with the instance and is not encrypted, so it is important to not include any secret such as password or keys in the UserData.

-__To Lanch EC2 instance with UserData__
-Todo...

 __VM Import/Export__
 VM Import/Export enables you to easily import Virtual Machines (VMs) from you existing environment as an Amazon EC2 instance and export then back to your on-premise environment.
 You can only export previously imported Amazon EC2 instances.
 Instances launched within AWS from AMIs cannot be exported.

 __Instance Metadata__